devilry/devilry-django/src/devilry/core/fixtures/README.txt

                 fall2010
                     oblig1
                         delivery by student2 and student3 examinated by teacher1
+                            1 delivery candidate without any files
-                        delivery by student1 examinated by teacher1
+                        delivery by student1 and student2 examinated by teacher1
+                            2 delivery candidates without any files

 Users